infracost/docs/docs/guides/source_control_benefits.md

 ### 4. Branch details
 To show costs and tagging policy failures on default or base branches (e.g. master or main):
-  - In your CI/CD integration, on each default or base branch push, you should run these steps to run Infracost breakdown and upload the results:
+  - In your CI/CD integration, on each default or base branch push, you should run these steps to run Infracost breakdown and upload the results.
+If you do not need a [config file](/docs/features/config_file/), you can use `infracost breakdown --path=.` and point it to your repo root or Terraform directory.
   ```sh
   infracost breakdown --config-file=infracost.yaml \
     --format=json --out-file=/tmp/infracost.json